bernas1104/TIL/06-29-2020/README.md

 implementations.
 It defines two interfaces: one used to make a request for an instance of the class that has the concrete implementation and another to receive the concrete implementation and make it available to the application.

+## Design Patterns

+A design pattern is a general repeatable solution for a commom problem.
+It's not something that is directly converted to code, but a description or model on how to resolve a problem that can be used in many different situations.

+They are classified into three sub categories, based on the type of problem they
+solve:

+- Creational Design Patterns;
+- Structural Design Patterns;
+- Behavioral Design Pattenrs.

+### Creational Design Patterns

+They define ways to create objects, that increase the flexibility and the reuse of existing code.
+Some examples are: Factory Method, Abstract Factory, Builder, Prototype and Singleton.

+### Structural Design Patterns

+Explain how to assemble objects and classes in bigger structures, keeping them flexible and efficient.
+Some examples are: Adapter, Bridge, Composite, Decorator, Facade, Flyweight and Proxy.

+### Behavioral Design Patterns

+They are concerned with algorithms and the assignment of responsibilities between objects.
+More specifically, they care about communication between objects.
+Some examples are: Chain of Reposability, Command, Iterator, Mediator, Memento, Observer and Template Method.